shenango/caladan/README.md

 cd shenango
 ```

-2) Setup DPDK, SPDK, and rdma-core.
+2) Set up submodules (e.g., DPDK, SPDK, and rdma-core).

 ```
-./dpdk.sh
-./spdk.sh
-./rdma-core.sh
+./build/init_submodules.sh
 ```

-(3) Build the IOKernel, the Shenango runtime, and Ksched and perform some machine setup.
+3) Build the IOKernel, the Shenango runtime, and Ksched and perform some machine setup.
-Before building, set the `CONFIG_*` parameters in shared.mk (e.g., `CONFIG_SPDK=y` to use
+Before building, set the parameters in build/config (e.g., `CONFIG_SPDK=y` to use
 storage, `CONFIG_DIRECTPATH=y` to use directpath, and the MLX4 or MLX5 flags to use
-directpath with MLX4 or MLX5, respectively).
+MLX4 or MLX5 NICs, respectively).
 ```
 make clean && make
 pushd ksched